 N-acetyl glucosamine helps to support your body’s reaction to inflammation.
 And studies show that when n-acetyl cysteine is included in your diet it has the power to take down inflammation in the gut which allows the gut to heal and mucosa to release more mucus.

 If you’re a food canner, or if you’ve ever had jello, then you’ve eaten pectin.

 Pectin comes from the skins of fruits like apples and many citrus fruits.

-It also helps to “firm things up,” which is why it’s in GI Revive.
+It also helps to “firm things up”.

 Studies show it helps to tighten up the lining of your intestines which helps not just with keeping your intestines healthy, but also assists in keeping you regular.